matrix-org/matrix-react-sdk-module-api/README.md

 The module can also change what room/user/entity the user is looking at, and join it (if it's a room), with `navigatePermalink` on a `ModuleApi` instance.

-### Banner management
+### Wrapper management
-From the `RuntimeModule` instance, modules can listen for `BannerLifecycle.Banner` to provide a banner.
-It will be shown at the top of the Element.
+From the `RuntimeModule` instance, modules can listen for `WrapperLifecycle.Wrapper` to provide a wrapper react component.
+It would wrap the `MatrixChat` component and let any consumer add a header, a footer.

 ## Contributing / developing